-Catherine W. Anglin focuses her civil litigation practice on complex business litigation matters, including toxic tort and products liability asbestos litigation, environmental law, construction law, and insurance defense.
+Catherine W. Anglin focuses her civil litigation practice on complex business litigation matters, including toxic tort and products liability asbestos litigation, environmental law, and construction law.
 In asbestos litigation, she represents both product manufacturers and premises defendants.
 In this legal work, she is buttressed by the 13-year career she enjoyed as an environmental consultant prior to practicing law.

-Catherine is a 2016 graduate of the Tennessee Bar Association Leadership Law (“TBALL”) program, Catherine is active in the local and state bar.
+A graduate of the Tennessee Bar Association Leadership Law (“TBALL”) program, Catherine is active in the local and state bar.
 She served as Chair of the Tennessee Bar Association (“TBA”) Environmental Law Section and as President of the East Tennessee Lawyers’ Association for Women (“ETLAW”).
 She taught Continuing Legal Education classes on Environmental Law topics for the TBA, KBA, and the National Business Institute.
 Catherine was selected by her peers for inclusion in The Best Lawyers in America in the area of Environmental Law and has been selected as a Knoxville Top Lawyer in the same field for several years.
-In addition, she has been recognized as a Mid-South Rising Star by Super Lawyers for the past two years.
+She has also been recognized as a Mid-South Rising Star by Super Lawyers for several years.

 Catherine lives in Knoxville with her husband, Brian, and

 daughter, Caroline.
 They enjoy hiking in the nearby Smoky Mountains.
 Their

 favorite recent hike was re-hiking an old favorite, the Chimney Tops trail, to